-Taking into account the amount of water and heat the roads of Seychelles have to endure, we were pretty impressed of their condition.
-No matter how many mountains and valleys are to cross, their is a road.
+Taking into account the amount of water and heat the roads of Seychelles have to endure, we were pretty impressed by their condition.
+No matter how many mountains and valleys are to cross, there is a road.

 While building an impressive road network on the islands of Mahé and Praslin, the money must have run out to cover the gullies alongside the roads.

 Pedestrians have the chance to fall into the deep gully or getting under the wheels of a vehicle when they try to make their way safely along the road.

 Even tiny school children aren’t spared to challenge their fate prematurely.